zwolner/Codealong-Creating-Columns-cb-gh-000/README.md

 Fork and clone this codealong to follow with the video.

-<a href='https://learn.co/lessons/Codealong-Creating-Columns' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/Codealong-Creating-Columns' title='Codealong Creating Columns'>Codealong Creating Columns</a> on Learn.co and start learning to code for free.</p>